imgix/imgix.js/docs/api.md

 <a name="imgix.URL#setBlend"></a>
 ###URL.setBlend(val)
-Apply the "b" imgix param to the image url.
-Same as doing .setParam('b', val)
+Apply the "blend" imgix param to the image url.
+Same as doing .setParam('blend', val)

 **Params**

-- val  - the value to set for b
+- val  - the value to set for blend

 <a name="imgix.URL#setBlendWidth"></a>
 ###URL.setBlendWidth(val)